 DJ/Emcee: $100 for DJ/MC, $50 for assistant

 Ceremony Musicians: $20-$50 per musician

 Florist: If your florist is setting up and cleaning up we suggest $50-$100 for their team.

 Bar: 10% of the pre-tax bar bill or you may also choose to give a flat tip rather than percentage, in this case $2 per guest, or a third option would be to allow guests to tip at the bar.
 It is not necessary to do both.

 Wait staff: $20-$50 per staff member (often you can give the gratuity to the lead server/manager and have them divide it out for you.)

-Finally, prior to your wedding day you will want to sit down with your wedding coordinator regarding gratuities.
-It is a good idea to have your coordinator review your contracts and see if any of them include gratuities already.
+It is a good idea to have your planner or coordinator review your contracts and see if any of them include gratuities already.
 You will also likely want to put the coordinator or a member of your family/bridal party in charge of handing out gratuities as you will be otherwise engaged on your big day.
 If Oh Hello is handing out tips for you, we prefer sealed, labeled envelopes.